 By positioning modular buildings closer to work sites, employees spend less time traveling to and from labs, mobile restrooms, break rooms, or the site manager’s office.
 ISO shipping containers can even be installed in underground mines, greatly reducing downtime associated with visiting facilities above ground.

-No. 4: Improving mining employee job satisfaction and productivity.
+No. 4: Container structures improve mining employee job satisfaction and productivity.